The Eternal Winter

 In Syria, John of Ephesus recorded: "The sun became dark and its darkness lasted for eighteen months.
 Each day it shone for about four hours, and still this light was only a feeble shadow."
 Similar accounts emerged from across the empire and beyond, from Ireland to China.

-The food shortages hit the cities first.
+Food shortages hit the cities first.
 In Rome, the urban prefect struggled to maintain the grain dole as prices soared and shipments from Egypt became unreliable.
-Constantinople's massive population faced similar challenges, leading to bread riots in the winter of 535-536.
+Constantinople's massive population faced similar pressures, leading to bread riots in the winter of 535-536.
+Justinian's administration imposed price controls on basic foodstuffs and ordered grain ships diverted from their usual routes to supply the capital, but these measures provided only temporary relief.

 The military consequences were severe.
 Belisarius's Italian campaign, launched in 536, faced not only Gothic resistance but also widespread famine.
 His armies struggled to feed themselves in the devastated countryside, and the naval supply lines were disrupted by unusual storms and poor visibility.

-The crisis created opportunities for the empire's enemies.
+The crisis created openings for the empire's enemies.
 The Persians under Khosrow I pressed harder on the eastern frontier, knowing that Roman forces were weakened.
 In the Balkans, Slavic tribes crossed the Danube in greater numbers, finding little resistance as garrison troops dealt with food riots in their own cities.

 Consequences: A Turning Point

-• Widespread famine and population decline
+- Widespread famine and population decline

-• Economic disruption that drained the imperial treasury
+- Economic disruption that drained the imperial treasury

-• Delayed military campaigns and territorial losses
+- Delayed military campaigns and territorial losses

-• Increased social instability and religious tensions
+- Increased social instability and religious tensions

-Perhaps most significantly, the crisis was followed immediately by the outbreak of the Justinianic Plague in 541 CE.
+Perhaps most significantly, the crisis was followed almost immediately by the outbreak of the Justinianic Plague in 541 CE.
 The weakened population, suffering from malnutrition and cold, proved especially vulnerable to the disease.

-The combined effects of climate disaster and plague marked the end of the classical Mediterranean world.
+The combined weight of climate disaster and plague marked the end of the classical Mediterranean world.
 The complex urban civilization of antiquity began to simplify and ruralize, setting the stage for the medieval period.

 Looking Ahead